ObserveRTC/schemas/schemaList.md

  * **totalSquaredInterFrameDelay**: The total number of inter frame delay squere on the corresponded synchronization source (ssrc) Useful for variance calculation for interframe delays
  * **firCount**: The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream
  * **pliCount**: The total number of Picture Loss Indication sent on the corresponded RTP stream
- * **sliCount**: The total number of SLI indicator sent from the endpoint on the corresponded RTP stream
  * **framesReceived**: The total number of frames received on the corresponded RTP stream.
  * **packetsSent**: Total number of RTP packets sent at the remote endpoint to this endpoint on this synchronization source
  * **bytesSent**: Total number of payload bytes sent at the remote endpoint to this endpoint on this synchronization source